 Optionally top this gluten free carrot cake with healthy buttercream frosting!

-- Beat the egg whites: In a large bowl, beat the egg whites with an electric mixer (or manual mixer) until soft peaks form, then set aside.
+- Beat the egg whites: In a large bowl, beat the egg whites with an electric mixer until soft peaks form.

-- Add the remaining ingredients: Chop the nuts and add 1 cup (half) to the cake batter.
-Then add carrots, 1/2 cup of both the toasted coconut flakes and raisins and fold in gently.
+- Add the remaining ingredients: Chop the nuts and add 1 cup to the cake batter.
+Then add carrots, 1/2 cup of toasted coconut flakes and 1/2 cup raisins and fold in gently.

-- Allow the cakes to cool: Remove them from the oven and allow them to cool for 10 minutes.
-Then run a knife around the pans’ edges and flip upside down to release the cakes onto a cooling rack.
+- Allow the cakes to cool: Remove carrot cakes from the oven and allow them to cool for 10 minutes.
+Then run a knife around the pans’ edges and flip upside down to release the cakes onto a wire rack.
 Carefully peel the parchment paper off the bottom of each and allow them to cool completely before frosting.

-- Combine the decorative toppings: In a small bowl, add the reserved toasted pecans, coconut flakes, and raisins and mix.
+- Prepare the decorative toppings: In a small bowl, add remaining toasted pecans, coconut flakes, and raisins and mix.
 Then set aside.
 Prepare the assembly station for frosting the cake.

-- Garnish the cake: Add the decorative mix (nut, coconut, and raisins) around the entire circumference of the top and bottom of the gluten free carrot cake (just on the edges at the top).
+- Garnish the cake: Add the decorative mix around the entire circumference of the top and bottom of the gluten free carrot cake.

 Cut the almond flour carrot cake into twelve slices before serving.
 You can either serve the cake immediately or chill it for later.

-Storing: Refrigerate leftover almond flour carrot cake, covered, for up to 5 days.
-For best results, allow it to come to room temperature before serving.
+Store: Refrigerate almond flour carrot cake leftovers covered for up to 5 days.
+For best results, allow cake to come to room temperature before serving.

-Can you freeze gluten free carrot cake?
-Yes.
-You can freeze leftover cake whole or as individual slices, in an airtight storage container, for up to 2 months.
+Freeze: You can freeze leftover carrot cake whole or as individual slices in an airtight container for up to 2 months.

-Remove and thaw slices as desired – on the counter for a few hours or in the fridge overnight.
+Remove and thaw slices on the kitchen counter for a few hours or in the fridge overnight.